prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <strong id='footnote-4'>4.</strong> "Staking at home" with your own hardware reduces our dependency on centralized cloud providers and increases the decentralization and security of the Ethereum ecosystem.
 Staking at home is a serious responsibility that comes with serious risks.
 Read our <a href='./security-best-practices'>Security Best Practices</a> to learn how to minimize those risks. <br />
 <strong id='footnote-5'>5.</strong> See <a href='https://ethereum.org/en/developers/docs/nodes-and-clients/'>Nodes and Clients: Why should I run an Ethereum node?</a> for a more detailed exploration of node-running benefits. <br />
 <strong id='footnote-6'>6.</strong> Self-sufficient participation in Ethereum aligns with the ecosystem's "don't trust, verify" mantra.
 Running your own node removes the need to trust another node operator, and allows you to directly verify the authenticity of blockchain data. <br />
 <strong id='footnote-7'>7.</strong> Understanding how things work can help you <strong>minimize risk</strong> and <strong>troubleshoot issues</strong>.
 Staking at home may one day be point-and-click.
 But until then, <strong>you should understand the major components</strong>, their relationships with each other, and their responsibilities over time.
 This understanding is currently a prerequisite to staking with Prysm, and it's why we identify continuous self-education as a <a href='./security-best-practices'>security best practice</a>.
-Visit A Beginner's Guide to Prysm for a visual introduction to these major components. <br />
+Visit A Beginner's Guide to Prysm for a breezy, visual introduction to these major components. <br />
 <strong id='footnote-8'>8.</strong> Keeping TCP port <code>30303</code> is the Ethereum equivalent of seeding torrent data to peers.
 This will allow other execution nodes to fetch data from your node, and is a great way to support Ethereum's decentralization. <br />
 <strong id='footnote-9'>9.</strong> Throughout this guide, we use <code>ConsensusLayer</code> and <code>ExecutionLayer</code> as directory names that communicate logical separation.
 Feel free to use your own directory names. <br />
 <strong id='footnote-10'>10.</strong> Post-merge, you'll need to run an execution client locally if you want to run a beacon node or validator node.
 Geth is currently the supermajority execution client, so we encourage you to use an alternative like Nethermind or Besu.
 See <a href='https://ethresear.ch/t/applying-the-five-whys-to-the-client-diversity-problem/7628'>Applying the "Five Why's" to the Client Diversity Problem</a> to learn more. <br />